-Lightning take early 1-0 lead over Canadiens in Game 1
+Lightning lead Canadiens 2-1 after 2 periods in Game 1

 The Lightning are in the Stanley Cup Final for the third time since 2015.
 The Canadiens have won a NHL-record 24 championships, though none since 1993 — Tampa Bay’s first season in the league and the last time Montreal played on hockey’s grandest stage.

-Tampa Bay eliminated the Florida Panthers, Carolina Hurricanes and New York Islanders along the way, with Vezina Trophy favorite Andrei Vasilevskiy extending an impressive streak of shutouts in series-clinching victories to four dating to last year Cup Final against Dallas.
+Tampa Bay eliminated the Florida Panthers, Carolina Hurricanes and New York Islanders along the way, with Vasilevskiy extending an impressive streak of shutouts in series-clinching victories to four dating to last year Cup Final against Dallas.

 Montreal had the worst record among 16 playoff qualifiers this season, but with Price leading the way the Canadiens played superb defense in ousting the Toronto Maple Leafs, Winnipeg Jets and Vegas Golden Knights.